rollmug/Orchard-Docker-Windows/README.md

 # Orchard + Docker + Windows Server
 ### Running Orchard Core CMS with Docker on Windows Server 2022

-This is a walkthrough on getting up and running with Orchard Core CMS on Windows Server 2022, using Docker with Windows containers, along with a docker-compose.yml file.
+This is a walkthrough on getting up and running with Orchard Core CMS on Windows Server 2022, using Docker with Windows containers, along with a sample docker-compose.yml file.

 _Note: this procedure will probably also work on Windows Server 2016 or greater, although I haven't tested it._